Sure Dividend

 Competitive Advantages & Recession Performance

 On the other hand, this competitive advantage is narrow.
-The P/C insurance is characterized by intense competition, which has heated more than ever in recent years.
+P/C insurance is characterized by intense competition, which has heated more than ever in recent years.

 Warren Buffett has repeatedly stated that the best days for insurers belong to the past due to the current intense competition.
 Moreover, Cincinnati Financial is vulnerable to recessions due to its high exposure to the stock market and its sensitivity to interest rates.